nick5616/pocket-coach/replit.md

 - Custom CSS with semantic class names
 - CSS custom properties for theming
 - Inline styles for dynamic values only
+- All CSS modules MUST include both dark and light mode styles using @media (prefers-color-scheme: dark)

 ## Authentication
 Email/password authentication with bcrypt hashing and PostgreSQL session store using connect-pg-simple.